-A non controlling interest (NCI) is an ownership stake of less than 50% in a corporation where the position held gives the investor no influence on how the company is run.
-Non controlling interests are measured at the respective net asset value of entities, which have other shareholders than the controlling shareholder.
-Potential voting rights are not taken into account when measuring an NCI.
-Another name for this type of investment is minority interest (it’s the same things as non controlling interest).
+A non-controlling interest (NCI) is an ownership stake of less than 50% in a corporation, where the equity stake held gives the investor little influence to determine how the company is run.
+The proportion of voting rights is used to determine if an investor has an NCI.
+Another name for such a type of investment is a minority interest.

-Non-controlling interest (minority interest) occurs when an ownership stake is insignificant relative to the total number of outstanding shares.
-This threshold often means that any stakeholder carrying less than 50% of the outstanding shares classifies as NCI.
-However, sometimes this threshold is lower, as a shareholder may hold only 49% of a company, but be able to exercise a level of influence.
-As such, the criteria really depends on whether the NCI classification is for accounting purposes or for strategic planning.
+A non-controlling interest (minority interest) occurs when an ownership stake is less than 50% of the outstanding voting shares.
+However, sometimes the threshold is lower, as a shareholder may hold only 49% of a company, but by controlling the board of directors, is able to direct decisions of the company.

-For the majority of publicly traded companies, the number of outstanding shares is so large that a normal position cannot influence higher level activity, which is why it is deemed as a non controlling interest.
-It is generally not until one control’s 5-10% that they can push for a seat on the board, or enact changes at the shareholders’ meetings by publicly lobbying for them.
+For the majority of publicly traded companies, most shareholders would be classified as holding non-controlling interests, as most have a wide shareholder base.
+It is generally not until an investor holds 5%-10% of the total outstanding shares that they can push for a seat on the board, or significantly drive changes at shareholders’ meetings by publicly lobbying for them.

-A Direct NCI receives a proportionate share of all equity recorded by the subsidiary — these equity balances include both pre-acquisition and post-acquisition amounts.
+A Direct NCI receives a proportionate share of all equity recorded by the subsidiary – the equity balances include both pre-acquisition and post-acquisition amounts.

 An Indirect NCI receives a proportionate share of a subsidiary’s post-acquisition equity only.